johnstevenson/jsonrpc/README.md

 The function returns either **true**, meaning that the request was sent and received, or **false**, indicating that there was an error *sending* the request which will be reported in the `$client->error` property.

-Note that there is no way of knowing if the server encountered an error while processing your request, because, for example, the method does not exists or because you supplied the wrong parameters.
+Note that there is no way of knowing if the server encountered an error while processing your request, for example if you supplied the wrong parameters.
 Such is the nature of notifications.

 ### Batch requests
-A batch request is one which sends several requests at the same time.
-These may be a mixture of standard requests and notifications.
-You start a batch operation by calling the `$client->batchOpen` function, then populate the batch by making `$client->call` and `$client->notify` calls.
-When you are done you send the batch with the `$client->batchSend` function.
+A batch request is one which sends several requests at the same time, including notifications:

+* call the `$client->batchOpen` function to start a batch operation
+* populate the batch by making `$client->call` and `$client->notify` calls
+* send the batch with the `$client->batchSend` function.

 ```php
 <?php